brachi-wernick/kafka-stream-skeleton/README.md

 ```

-and because the counting method change the types, I must specify this:
+and because the counting method change the types, SerDes must be specified in the `to` command:
 ```java

 final Serde<String> stringSerde = Serdes.String();